Bullion Stitch 101:

 This picture shows how I learned to hold the needle and cloth to make nice, tidy bullion knots.

-Push your needle almost all the way through the fabric, but not completely.
+Push the needle almost all the way through the fabric, but not completely.

-Use your index finger to keep the thread wraps steady.
+Use your thumb to press against the fabric near the needle then put your index finger behind the needle to keep the thread wraps steady.

 Bullion knot step 3